eprzemeks/Beam-Shutter/README.md

 Servos use a PWM signal for steering, the angle at which the servo settles is directly proportional to the signal's duty cycle (or, at least in some range!).
 Servos need power (two connections) and steering (the third connection), power is delivered directly, but the signal comes from an Arduino board.
 The maximal number of usable servos is limited by the number of PWM outputs on the Arduino used.
 In the case of Arduino Micro it's 7.
 The current project uses only 4 servos but nearly all other outputs are used for remote control and state display.
 More servos are only possible while sacrificing local control for only the serial port control.
 Based on the expected state, the Arduino changes the output state in order to change the servo state and the display state.
 The remote has two buttons (one for opening the respective shutter and one for closing) and two LEDs (green and red, respectively).
 They are driven by a pair of chained transistors, so only one signal is needed to control their state.

+## 3D Printed cases

+The folder '3D' contains all the STL files for printing two-part cases for the main board and the remote control board.

 ## Built With